 Many of the Bhimbetka caves served as shelters for people and this site might belong to the longest continuously inhabited human settlements of the world.
 Deposits on the floor of these shelters represent continuous sequence throughout the Stone Age cultures – from Acheulian to Mesolithic.

 Over the time people learned to enjoy the life turning these caves into comfortable (for its time) shelters.
 Bhimbetka contains the world’s oldest known walls and floors.

 Most ancient petroglyphs in the world

 Auditorium Cave is large, some 25 m long horizontal cave.
-At the far end of entrance gallery it widens into larger room with three passageways diverting from it.
-In the centre of this hall there stands enormous boulder – "Chiefs Rock", 2.5 m high and 3.4 m wide, its volume is approx. 9 m3.
+At the far end of the entrance gallery, it widens into a larger room with three passageways diverting from it.
+In the center of this hall, there stands enormous boulder – “Chiefs Rock”, 2.5 m high and 3.4 m wide, its volume is approx. 9 m3.

 Cave was well known but it hid an unexpected surprise.
 In 1990 here, on Chief’s Rock, were discovered 9 cupules – simple, round hemispheric cavities with traces of red pigment.
 They looked very old but it seemed nearly impossible to find their true age.

 Next year, in 1991 there was made an important discovery – the tenth cupule with a meandering line next to it.
 These petroglyphs were covered by deposits from the Acheulian period and later periods.
 Now the age could be determined – these petroglyphs were made at least 290,000 years ago.
 Later research by other dating methods (micro-erosion analysis) gave even more incredible result – it might be that these cupules were made 700,000 years ago!